manhnd9293/hometest/src/ex3/explain.md

     - 5.1 Get the first element of the heap and add the data part to the new file in 4th step
     - 5.2 Determine the file which contains the first element of the heap
-    - 5.3 If the file which contained element that has been remove from the heap is not empty: add the first element of the file along with its file name to the heap
+    - 5.3 If the file which contained element that has been remove from the heap is not empty: remove the first element of the file and add it along with its file name to the heap
 6. return the new sorted file